 Most importantly, another key benefit of gardening for seniors is its ability to provide community and connection with others.
 Elderly people often find that gardening is a passion that allows them to feel responsible and take pride and joy in their beautiful green achievements.

-At Amico, we love encouraging our community to develop their own passion for gardening, no matter their age.
+At Amico – an expert gardeners in Sydney, we love encouraging our community to develop their own passion for gardening, no matter their age.
 We love creating gardens that allow you to get involved and reap all of the great benefits of gardening without the burden of the big maintenance tasks that can seem overwhelming.

 To see some of the ways we can tailor our gardening approach to suit our clients’ needs, look at our project gallery.
 This provides a small snapshot of the range of diverse gardens we’ve created for happy clients of all ages over the years.